 Jr. stated in After the Catch that the biggest reason he was angry was that Captain Elliott had not just potted him down, he'd done so in a way that caused the lines of the pots to be tangled up, which carried the danger of both captains losing those pots.

-You Look Familiar: Long-time viewers recognized Elliot's new boat, the Saga, from way back in the pilot and Season 1.
+You Look Familiar: Long-time viewers recognized Elliot's new boat, the Saga, from way back in the pilot and Season 1 — it's the boat where a guy falls overboard and they rescue him with the crane.